geodatup/cartodroid/doc/configurer hot spot wifi.md

 ifconfig
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Dans /etc/network/interfaces
+Dans `/etc/network/interfaces`

 How to set wireless access point?
 (Jessie)
 ==========================================

-There are two different hostap daemons.
+There are two different hostapd daemons.
 One is **default** and the other one is
 for some **Realtek** wifi cards.
 Both have their own basic configurations and
 both are patched to gain maximum performances.